-- (a) (c) (d) The auditor interviewed the medical staff (registered nurse) and reviewed acknowledgment of training and the training curriculum.
-The interview and the training curriculum confirmed that the training addressed the following: (1) How to detect and assess signs of sexual abuse and sexual harassment; (2) How to preserve physical evidence of sexual abuse; (3) How to respond effectively and professionally to victims of sexual abuse and sexual harassment; and (4) How and to whom to report allegations or suspicions of sexual abuse and sexual harassment.
-The interview additionally confirmed to the auditor that she receives regular PREA training yearly. - (b) Not applicable, forensic exams are provided at a local hospital.
+- (a) (c) (d) The auditor interviewed the medical staff (registered nurse) and reviewed acknowledgement of training and the training curriculum.
+The interview and the review of the training curriculum confirmed that the training addressed the following: (1) How to detect and assess signs of sexual abuse and sexual harassment; (2) How to preserve physical evidence of sexual abuse; (3) How to respond effectively and professionally to victims of sexual abuse and sexual harassment; and (4) How and to whom to report allegations or suspicions of sexual abuse and sexual harassment.
+The interview additionally confirmed to the auditor that she receives regular PREA training yearly.
+She provided information that in the need for mental health, they have a contractual arrangement with an outside provider. - (b) Not applicable, forensic exams are provided at a local hospital.

-Summary of evidence to support findings: Through analysis and triangulation of policy, training records and interview, the auditor finds the facility compliant with the standard provisions.
+Summary of evidence to support findings: Policy, review of the training curriculum, interview with the nurse all provided sufficient evidence for the auditor to find the facility compliant with the standard provisions.